camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/health.md

 ### Startup probe

-The gateway is started if it finished its boot sequence successfully and is ready to receive requests.
-It is no longer started when it initiated the shutdown sequence.
+The gateway starts if it finished its boot sequence successfully and is ready to receive requests.
+It no longer starts when it initiates the shutdown sequence.

 The started probe can be used as Kubernetes startup probe.